et0and/portfolio-redux/content/experiment/artists-from-asia.md

     caption: "[Atsuko Tanaka 田中 敦子, Electric Dress (1956)](https://www.are.na/block/5408388)"
 ---

-[Artists from Asia](https://artistsfrom.asia) is a growing list of past and present artists from Asia, built using Javascript and the are.na API.
-Still under active construction.
+[Artists from Asia](https://www.are.na/tom/artists-from-asia) is a growing list of past and present artists from Asia.
+Still under construction.